 If you might be interested in using your GPS receiver to collect trail data for our needs here at the Trail Conference, please contact Jeremy Apgar ([email protected]) for further details.

-* Garmin 'On the Trail' GPS Devices - Garmin's site has a lot of information about their wide variety of handheld GPS devices and also has a very useful comparison tool that allows you to compare/contrast the features of multiple GPS devices.
+- Garmin 'Hiking' GPS Devices - Garmin's site has a lot of information about their wide variety of handheld GPS devices and also has a very useful comparison tool that allows you to compare/contrast the features of multiple GPS devices.

-* Magellan 'Triton Series' GPS Receivers - With a variety of features and pricepoints, Magellan's Triton GPS receivers are an attractive option for hikers.
+- Magellan 'eXplorist' GPS Receivers - With a variety of features and pricepoints, Magellan's eXplorist GPS receivers are an attractive option for hikers.